xiCO2k/laravel-vue-i18n/README.md

     ],
 });
 ```

-Note that if one key found in two paths, priority will be given to the last given path between these two (In this example translation key will be loaded from `public/locales`)

 > During the `npm run dev` execution time, the plugin will create some files like this `php_{lang}.json` on your lang folder.
 > And to avoid that to be commited to your code base, I suggest to your `.gitignore` this like: